digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/kms_aws_setup.rst

      - Maximum number of KMS log files to keep when using the rolling file strategy
      - 0 (i.e. no limit)

-Sample of AWS KMS audit log:
+Sample of an AWS KMS audit log:

 .. code-block:: none